This program is a simulation of a day's traffic flow through a polling place. It is based on simple queueing theory

 will walk off instead of wait.
 These projections are based on results of Marist polls that asked voters how long

 they'd be willing to wait in line to vote prior to recent general elections.
-Since these numbers are based on what people said
+Since these numbers are based on what

 Looking at the Simulation Settings